mshahat/tlspk-discovery/docs/02-tlspk/README.md

 A service account is required for a kubernetes cluster to join the TLS Protect for Kubernetes Org.

-A service account also is required for TLS Protect Data Center to Discovery certificates.
+A service account is also required for TLS Protect Data Center to Discovery certificates.

 For this workshop a service account has been prepared for attendees.
+The workshop team will share at the time of the workshop.

 If you are running this workshop against a TLS Protect for Kubernetes Org of yours then make sure to create a service account